mikeakasully/join-ad-sssd/README.md

 # join-ad-sssd

-A bash script for Debian/Ubuntu distros to join active directory and configure access
+A bash script for Debian/Ubuntu distros to join active directory and configure access (may work with other distros - Untested)

 This script: